trailofbits/test-fuzz/README.md

 #### Usage

 ```
  cargo test-fuzz [OPTIONS] [TARGETNAME] [-- <args>...]
 ```

-#### Args
+#### Arguments

 ```
-    <TARGETNAME>    String that fuzz target's name must contain
+  [TARGETNAME]  String that fuzz target's name must contain
-    <args>...
+  [args]...
 Arguments for the fuzzer
 ```

 #### Options

 ```
       --backtrace             Display backtraces
-        --consolidate             Move one target's crashes, hangs, and work queue to its corpus; to
-                                  consolidate all targets, use --consolidate-all
+      --consolidate           Move one target's crashes, hangs, and work queue to its corpus; to consolidate all targets, use --consolidate-all
-        --display <OBJECT>        Display concretizations, corpus, crashes, `impl` concretizations,
-                                  hangs, or work queue.
-By default, corpus uses an uninstrumented
-                                  fuzz target; the others use an instrumented fuzz target.
-To
-                                  display the corpus with instrumentation, use --display
-                                  corpus-instrumented. [possible values: concretizations, corpus,
-                                  corpus-instrumented, crashes, hangs, impl-concretizations, queue]
+      --display <OBJECT>      Display concretizations, corpus, crashes, `impl` concretizations, hangs, or work queue.
+By default, corpus uses an uninstrumented fuzz target; the others use an instrumented fuzz target.
+To display the corpus with instrumentation, use --display corpus-instrumented. [possible values: concretizations, corpus, corpus-instrumented, crashes, hangs, impl-concretizations, queue]
       --exact                 Target name is an exact name rather than a substring
-        --exit-code               Exit with 0 if the time limit was reached, 1 for other
-                                  programmatic aborts, and 2 if an error occurred; implies --no-ui,
-                                  does not imply --run-until-crash or -- -V <SECONDS>
+      --exit-code             Exit with 0 if the time limit was reached, 1 for other programmatic aborts, and 2 if an error occurred; implies --no-ui, does not imply --run-until-crash or -- -V <SECONDS>
       --features <FEATURES>   Space or comma separated list of features to activate
-    -h, --help                    Print help information
       --list                  List fuzz targets
       --manifest-path <PATH>  Path to Cargo.toml
       --no-default-features   Do not activate the `default` feature
       --no-instrumentation    Compile without instrumentation (for testing build process)
       --no-run                Compile, but don't fuzz
       --no-ui                 Disable user interface
   -p, --package <PACKAGE>     Package containing fuzz target
       --persistent            Enable persistent mode fuzzing
       --pretty-print          Pretty-print debug output when displaying/replaying
       --replay <OBJECT>       Replay corpus, crashes, hangs, or work queue.
-By default, corpus
-                                  uses an uninstrumented fuzz target; the others use an instrumented
-                                  fuzz target.
-To replay the corpus with instrumentation, use
-                                  --replay corpus-instrumented. [possible values: concretizations,
-                                  corpus, corpus-instrumented, crashes, hangs, impl-concretizations,
+By default, corpus uses an uninstrumented fuzz target; the others use an instrumented fuzz target.
+To replay the corpus with instrumentation, use --replay corpus-instrumented. [possible values: concretizations, corpus, corpus-instrumented, crashes, hangs, impl-concretizations, queue]
-                                  queue]
-        --reset                   Clear fuzzing data for one target, but leave corpus intact; to
-                                  reset all targets, use --reset-all
+      --reset                 Clear fuzzing data for one target, but leave corpus intact; to reset all targets, use --reset-all
       --resume                Resume target's last fuzzing session
       --run-until-crash       Stop fuzzing once a crash is found
       --test <NAME>           Integration test containing fuzz target
-        --timeout <TIMEOUT>       Number of milliseconds to consider a hang when fuzzing or
-                                  replaying (equivalent to -- -t <TIMEOUT> when fuzzing)
+      --timeout <TIMEOUT>     Number of milliseconds to consider a hang when fuzzing or replaying (equivalent to -- -t <TIMEOUT> when fuzzing)
+      --verbose               Show build output when displaying/replaying
+  -h, --help                  Print help information
   -V, --version               Print version information
-        --verbose                 Show build output when displaying/replaying
 ```

 ### Convenience functions and macros